JOE1994/book-1/getting-started/futures.md

 # Poll based Futures

-As hinted at earlier, Rust futures are poll based.
+As hinted earlier, Rust futures are poll based.
 This means that instead of a `Future` being responsible for pushing the data somewhere once it is complete, it relies on being asked whether it is complete or not.